Associate Research Scientist

 Teaching interests include competitive environmental strategy, strategies for sustainable development, organizational behavior, negotiations, green construction, and organizational change

 My specialty, ecological design, is premised in the integration of art and science.
-It aims to create a built environment that is ecologically functional, contextually meaningful and personally engaging.
-I am a licensed professional landscape architect and a research ecologist.
-Teaching includes ecological planting design studio, civil engineering for designers, sustainable site design and urban agriculture.
-Research focuses on how to design the built environment to promote well-being and health of humans and the natural systems in which we are embedded.
+I aim to create a built environment that is ecologically functional, contextually meaningful and personally engaging.
+I am a licensed professional landscape architect and have worked as a research ecologist.
+I presently do translational research that allows me to bring scientific discovery into design applications.
+Teaching includes ecological planting design studio, sustainable site design, urban agriculture, and civil engineering for designers.
+Research focuses on how to design urban areas to promote well-being and health of humans and the natural systems in which we are embedded.

 My major research interests focus on the current challenges that plant communities are facing in the context of global change, i.e. climate change, invasive species, and landscape fragmentation.
 These challenges are interconnected as they form the novel environment under which plants are growing.
 The fact that forest communities are highly dependent on recruitment dynamics makes the study of early demographic stages critical for understanding the impact of global change on the natural ecosystems around us.